-In August 2017, we received \$10.0 million in gross proceeds from the issuance of convertible notes, or 2017 convertible notes, and warrants to purchase Series B redeemable convertible preferred stock.
-Interest on the unpaid principal balance of the 2017 convertible notes accrues and compounds monthly from October 1, 2017 at a contractual rate of 2.5% per month and is payable at maturity.
+In August 2017, we received \$10.0 million in gross proceeds from the issuance of convertible notes and warrants to purchase Series B redeemable convertible preferred stock.
+Interest on the unpaid principal balance of the 2017 convertible notes accrues and compounds monthly from October 1, 2017 at a rate of 2.5% per month and is payable at maturity.
 Unless converted, the 2017 convertible notes mature on the earlier of (1) December 1, 2020 and (2) the date of the consummation of a change of control.